cfpb/retirement/README.md

 (You can also run `grunt watch` to have the build run automatically after edits to JavaScript source files, HTML templates, and assets in `retirement_api/static/retirement`. `livereload` is turned on if you have a [LiveReload browser extension](http://livereload.com/extensions/).)

-Create a standalone database and Load the app's tables and content.
+Create a standalone database and load the app's tables and content.
 ```bash
 python manage.py migrate
 python manage.py loaddata retiredata.json